vlarroy/lab-python-functions-extra/README.md

 git push origin master
 ```

-- Create a Pull Request so that your TAs can check your work.
+- Paste the link of your lab in Student Portal.

 ## FAQs